 Another study discusses the effective nature of animal assisted therapy in therapeutic boarding schools.
 Programs who use animals, such as horses, to heal children of emotional and behavioral woes find high levels of success in helping children grow and prosper.

 Paris Jackson, daughter of Michael Jackson, attended a therapeutic boarding school in Utah after attempting suicide in 2013.
-The therapeutic boarding school she attended offers equine therapy, similar to Asheville Academy’s equine therapy program.
+The therapeutic boarding school she attended offers equine assisted therapy, similar to Asheville Academy’s equine assisted therapy program.
 Since attending a therapeutic boarding school, Jackson has made a remarkable recovery.

 Another celebrity who has recently found success in a therapeutic boarding school-like environment is pop star Kesha.
 Kesha recently attended a therapeutic program similar to a therapeutic boarding school for an eating issue.
 There, she made a full recovery and is now seeking to make her come back into the spotlight.